-In this time of seemingly unstoppable price increases in the Philippines, can your family still enjoy a special Noche Buena meal this year?
+So with all the rising prices, how can your family enjoy a special Noche Buena menu?
 Even on a tight budget, you can prepare a quality holiday feast for your loved ones.
 You just have to be wais and madiskarte.

 Come up with a Noche Buena menu that matches your budget.
-Consider how many people you’re going to feed.
-For example, you can’t go all out if you have a large family or many guests with a budget of less than PHP 1,000.
-For that, consider a simple menu consisting of an appetizer, main dish, and dessert.
+Consider how many people will be celebrating Noche Buena with you.
+For example, you can’t go all out if you have a large family or many guests with a Noche Buena budget of ₱1,000.
+For that, consider a simple Noche Buena menu consisting of an appetizer, main dish, and dessert.

 Based on your budget and menu, write down a list of items you need to buy.
-Tick off free items you’re expecting to receive, like a Noche Buena package from your employer or canned goods from your balikbayan relative.
+Tick off free items you’re expecting to receive, like a Noche Buena grocery package or basket from your employer or canned goods from your balikbayan relatives.

-Aside from the items to buy, take note also of their prices.
+Aside from the items you need to buy, take note also of their prices.
 Use the Department of Trade and Industry’s e-Presyo system to check the suggested retail prices of Noche Buena products in the Philippines.
 This gives you a better idea of which products are too expensive to purchase, or if there are cheaper alternatives.

 Prices of certain Noche Buena items differ from one supermarket to another.
 Even two supermarkets owned by one company in different locations may have price differences.

-Important Christmas tipid tip: When shopping for your Noche Buena ingredients, check the products displayed at the upper and lower shelves.
-These items are likely to be cheaper than those at the eye level.
+Important Christmas tipid tip: When shopping for your Noche Buena ingredients, check the products displayed on the upper and lower shelves.
+These items are likely to be cheaper than those at eye level.

 Have you started buying food for Christmas Eve yet?
-Prices of Noche Buena products go higher as Christmas approaches, so do your Noche Buena shopping as soon as you receive your 13th month pay or bonus.
+Prices of Noche Buena packages and single products go higher as Christmas approaches, so do your Noche Buena shopping as soon as you can.

-If you don’t have enough money yet, start buying a few items early, such as noodles, pasta, sauces, fruit cocktail, and other food items you can stock up until Christmas.
+If you don’t have enough money yet, start buying a few items early, such as noodles, pasta, sauces, fruit cocktails, and other food items you can stock up until Christmas.
 You don’t necessarily have to buy everything at once.
 Start buying what’s on your Noche Buena food list a few pieces at a time.

 Do you have a favorite brand of ham, spaghetti, fruit cocktail, and other Noche Buena staples?
 You’ll have to switch brands—at least for this year—if you need to cut down on your expenses.

-Lesser-known and local brands cost lower than high-end and imported ones.
-The differences in quality may be minimal anyway.
+Lesser-known brands cost lower than high-end and imported ones.
+The differences in quality and taste may be minimal anyway.
 If you want to save more this holiday season, opt for local brands.

 The Food and Drug Administration (FDA), however, reminds the public to carefully inspect homemade and unbranded food products before buying them.